51 / 100

 Is Pottawattamie County growing or shrinking?

-Are people moving to Pottawattamie County?
+Are many people relocating to Pottawattamie County?

 [10] Similar Counties by Size & Score